bishopcais/transcript-worker/README.md

 The `speaker_id_duration` is how long should a channel save a speaker id once specified.
 If set to `false`, then speaker ids will never be removed.

+The `max_alternatives` sets how many possible alternative transcriptions is returned by the Watson service.

 Note: Leaving these out will use the above default values.